 A little terminology

-GLABELLAR LINES: The glabellar lines that are so often a target of both Dysport and Botox are located between the eyebrows.
-They can extend either up and down or side to side and are often referred to as “frown lines.”
+The glabellar lines, which are located between the eyebrows, are a common target of both Dysport and Botox.
+They can extend either up and down or side to side and are also called “frown lines.”
 These are often the very first visible signs of the aging process.
-You may hear people refer to these lines as the “11s,” as well, after the up-and-down direction they occur in.
+You may hear people refer to these lines as the “11s” as well.

-In the Dysport vs. Botox battle, let’s start with the more well-known of the two.
+In the Dysport vs. Botox conversation, let’s start with the more well-known of the two.

 Botox has been around for decades, and it first started making waves in the cosmetic treatment industry in the 1990s.